cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 #### More info

-publiq currently uses [Auth0](https://auth0.com/) as the implementation of its authentication and authorization service.
-For more in-depth information about requesting client access tokens, see the [Auth0 documentation for the client\_credentials flow](https://auth0.com/docs/flows#client-credentials-flow).
+publiq currently uses [Keycloak](https://www.keycloak.org/) as the implementation of its authentication and authorization service.
+For more in-depth information about requesting client access tokens, see the [OAuth 2.0 specification for the client\_credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).

 ## Decoding tokens